 D. Emergency Schedule Changes – Departments of Agriculture and Transportation

-If the Employer makes an emergency schedule change as defined in Article 6, Hours of Work, the affected employee will receive a penalty payment of three (3) hours pay at the basic salary, per occurrence, in addition to all other compensation due.
+If the Employer makes an emergency schedule change as defined in Article 6, Hours of Work, or fails to provide proper notice of a schedule change in accordance with Article 6.3, the affected employee will receive a penalty payment of three (3) hours pay at the basic salary, per occurrence, in addition to all other compensation due.

-42.15 Shift Premium
+42.17 Shift Premium